Arctodus: Studies

 In a 2010 study, the mass of six A. simus specimens was estimated; half of the specimens weighed between 740 and 957 kg, with a mean weight around 850 kg, suggesting larger (male) specimens were probably more common than previously thought.
 The other (female) specimens were calculated to be less than 500 kg.
 The weight range calculated from all examined specimens was between 957 kg and 317 kg.
 A 1999 study by Per Christiansen calculated a mean weight of 770 kg from seven male A. simus limb bones, suggesting large males weighed between 700 and 800 kg.
 Hypothetically, the largest A. simus males may have approached 1000 kg, or even 1200 kg.
 However, a 2006 study argued that the maximum size of Arctodus was roughly 555 kg, based on the largest known skull.

 Anatomy

 The two species of Arctodus are differentiated not only by size, but also by the shorter snout, greater prognathism, more robust teeth, and longer limbs of A. simus, and the relative proportions of each species' molars and premolars.
 A. pristinus is distinguished from A. simus by smaller, narrower, and less crowded teeth.
 The morphologies of both species are otherwise very similar.
 As a result, differentiating A. simus from A. pristinus can be difficult, as male individuals of A. pristinus can overlap in size with females of A. simus.
 Arctodus simus superficially resembled living hyaenids in skull shape and relative lengths of the trunk, back and limbs.
 The most nearly complete skeleton of A. simus found in the United States was unearthed in Fulton County, Indiana; the original bones are in the Field Museum of Natural History, Chicago.
+Historically, individual specimens of A. simus from Missouri and Texas have been suggested to represent new species, due to limb and cranial characteristics respectively.